Body Mass Index (BMI) is a useful benchmark for body weight and health. You might even have had yours measured by your GP.

-Here's how to work out your BMI, and what the numbers mean.
+This article explains how to work out your BMI and what your BMI numbers actually mean.

-Calculating your BMI is a simple question of measuring your height, weighing yourself, and then doing a quick equation:
+Calculating your BMI simply involves measuring your height, weighing yourself and then doing this quick equation:

 That’s your BMI!

 If a person weighs 70kg and are 1.75m tall, they will have a BMI of 22.9 (rounded up).
 This outcome is based on:

 1. Dividing the weight (70) by the height (1.75), which equals 40.

 2. Then taking the 40 figure and dividing it by the height, which comes to a BMI score of 22.857.

 You can calculate your BMI manually by dividing your weight in kilograms by your height in metres and then dividing that answer by your height.
 Or, you can use a BMI calculator.

 Now that you know how to calculate your BMI manually (note – there are several online calculators you can use if you prefer) – what does it say about you?

 But remember BMI can only measure your mass and doesn’t take muscle mass into account.
 This means if you’re slight with a small build, thin wrists and ankles, you may have an underweight BMI, but still be healthy.